-The USS KIDD Veterans Museum will be hosting a remembrance ceremony to honor fallen service members on Monday, May 29, 2017, at 10:00 a.m.
-The event will be held in the Louisiana Memorial Plaza, located on the grounds of the museum.
+The USS KIDD Veterans Museum hosts a remembrance ceremony to honor fallen service members on Memorial Day, at 10:00 a.m.
+The event is held in the Louisiana Memorial Plaza, located on the grounds of the museum.

 In recent years, the museum staff has invited attendees to place a poppy beside the name of a fallen service member on the plaza walls.
 Since World War I, poppies have become synonymous with remembrance of military service members that have died in wartime.
 Attendees are then encouraged to record that person’s name and make use of the technological tools now available in the Information Age to learn about that person so that they are never forgotten.